 What is Machine learning?

-In artificial intelligence (AI), machine learning allows systems to automatically learn from data and predict develop on their own without the need to be explicitly designed in advance.
-The creation of virtual personal assistants, GPS Navigation Services, Social Media services, fraud detection services, chatbots, etc. are plenty of subjects of learning research and development.
+In artificial intelligence (AI), machine learning allows systems to automatically learn from data and predict development on their own without the need to be explicitly designed in advance.
+The creation of virtual personal assistants, GPS Navigation Services, Social Media services, fraud detection services, chatbots, etc. is plenty of subjects of learning research and development.

-Computers begin the process of learning with observations or data (such as examples, first-hand experience, or teaching) to identify patterns in data and make better choices in the future based on the examples we give.
-The main goal is to enable computers to learn on their own, without the need for human involvement or help, and to modify their behaviour appropriately.
+We begin the process of learning with observations or data (such as examples, first-hand experience, or teaching) to identify patterns in data and make better choices in the future based on the examples we give.
+The main goal is to enable computers to learn on their own, without the need for human involvement or help, and to modify their behavior appropriately.